Shelby Township, MI

 Shuttle Services:

-- Visitors are encouraged to park at one of the three shuttle locations and take a bus to the event for speedy and convenient arrival and departure.
+- Visitors are encouraged to park at one of the two shuttle locations and take a bus to the event for speedy and convenient arrival and departure.

 Shuttle Locations: